monterail/zeppelins-fullfrontend/documentation/decisions/0003-styling-rules.md

 <div v-loading="isLoading">My div</div>
 ```

-It add class `v-loading` with loading spinner animation.
+It will add class `v-loading` with loading spinner animation.
 With most cases it should work without any additional styling.
 If you meet some trouble with it check you custom pseudoelements (`:before`, `:after`) or `min-height` of your element.
 They might override styles from `v-loading`.